 The Kitaskino Nuwenëné Wildland Provincial Park is a culturally and ecologically significant area, located in the boreal forests of northeast Alberta.
 The park plays a vital role in preserving the Peace-Athabasca watershed, ensuring available habitat for at-risk species, enhancing connectivity between neighbouring parks and protecting an area important to indigenous culture.

 The Kitaskino Nuwenëné Wildland Provincial Park was originally established in 2019 as part of the Mikisew Cree First Nation’s vision to conserve culturally important, natural landscapes, and as a joint effort involving the Mikisew Cree, the Government of Alberta and industry leaders.
 Kitaskino Nuwenëné, means “our land” in both Cree and Dene.

-Initially, the park covered an area of 161,880 hectares.
-Following its expansion, the park’s boundaries have nearly doubled to encompass 305,680 hectares.
-Athabasca Oil proudly contributed over 95,000 hectares, or 66% percent, of the expansion lands.
-In total, we have relinquished approximately 125,000 hectares of mineral rights in the area.
+Initially, the park covered an area of 400,000 acres.
+Following its expansion, the park’s boundaries have nearly doubled to encompass 775,000 acres.
+Athabasca Oil proudly contributed over 230,000 acres, or 61% percent, of the expansion lands.
+In total, we have relinquished 310,000 acres of mineral rights in the area.

 The park expansion increases habitat connectivity crucial to maintaining ecological integrity and protecting species at risk.
 The Kitaskino Nuwenëné Wildland Provincial Park connects existing Wildland Provincial Parks and Wood Buffalo National Park, contributing to the largest continuous area of protected boreal forest in the world.
 It also increases a buffer area for Wood Buffalo National Park, Canada’s largest national park and a UNESCO Heritage Site.
 This area provides a key staging area for millions of migratory birds and is home to many iconic species, such as Woodland Caribou and bison.